With windows facing east to catch morning rays of sunshine, our bedroom was beautiful. As you can see, I awoke first.

 Like the true Victorian gentleman that he was (born 1882), FDR liked knick-knacks and collectibles, as evident by his White House desk.

 The museum mentioned FDR's 6 children (1 didn't live beyond a year).
-Growing up in that household seems to have affected—or infected—each of them: Anna was married 3 times and replaced her mother as the Hostess in the White House; James was married 4 times; Elliot was married 5 times; FDR Jr. was married 5 times; and John was married 2 times.
-Whew!
+Growing up in that dysfunctional household affected—or infected—each of them: Anna was married 3 times and replaced her mother as the official Hostess in the White House; James was married 4 times; Elliot was married 5 times; FDR Jr. was married 5 times; and John was married 2 times.
+Wow!

 Returning to Wixon House, we prepared more appetizers from the local gourmet market.
 Lewis lit the gas fireplace (Lee has a wood-burning one in his second living room) and perused a book of Cartier jewelry creations.
 I stirred up some martinis, in commemoration of the ones FDR loved to make at Springwood and the White House during his famous "Happy Hours".